SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/merchant-backend-v2.md

 }
 ```

 The Merchant Backend will then forward the response it received back to the calling app.
+If needed, you can append the `mobileSDK` object to this response as well.
+If it is missing, the SDK will assume the original values are still valid.

 {:.code-view-header}
 **Response &amp; Forwarded Response**